jakewins/f2/README.md

 The design is inspired by the lock manager in postgres; the locks are grouped into partitions, and each partition is guarded by a stamped lock.

-In the best case, acquiring an open shared lock roughly consists of:
+Acquiring a shared lock roughly consists of:

     # Entry to represent our relationship to the lock (held exclusively, held shared, on waitlist)
     lockEntry = newLockEntry()